The prolonged US heatwave continues to set uncomfortable records

 Heat-associated deaths have been reported across the nation.
 Most recently, two women hiking in a Nevada state park were found dead where temperatures reached 114 degrees.

 In Arizona's Maricopa County, officials confirm 18 heat-associated deaths since April.
-69 more potential cases remain under investigation.
+Sixty-nine more potential cases remain under investigation.

 The National Weather Service doesn't expect relief anytime soon, predicting sizzling temperatures to scorch the Midwest and East Coast later this week.